u591316/dat110-project1-startcode/README.md

 In order for the other group members to work together on the forked copy of the start-code, the other group members must be provided with access to read/write on the forked repository.
 See *Settings* and *Manage Access* for the repository that was forked.

-The other group members should clone the forked repository which can now be used as a repository for collaborating on the code.
+The other group members must *clone* (not fork) the forked repository which can now be used as a repository for collaborating on the code.

 #### Clone the testing repository